divcraft/divcraft/README.md

 - https://github.com/divcraft/divcraft-blog-cms

-The project has been based on MongoDB, Express, React & Node.js technologies.
+A project made of MongoDB, Express, React & Node.js technologies.

 The most complex and most important project I have made.
 It contains the biggest amount of technologies I'm familiar with.
 If you want to know precisely what I do, you should start reviewing me with this one.
 I hope you will like it.